About

 C O L L A G E

-Jen's perspective is shaped by her family’s history working in Birmingham and the Black Country’s manufactories and mills.
-An ancestor wrote this of their mother, who worked in a Birmingham manufactory:
+My work is influenced by my family’s history working in Birmingham and Black Country manufactories and mills.
+This is a description of Elizabeth Levett who worked in a Birmingham button manufactory, written by her son:

 She was clever and industrious, and [...] was regarded as an excellent match for a working man.
 She was married early [and] became the mother of eleven children: I am the eldest. [...]
 She had children apace.
 As she recovered from her lying-in, so she went to work, the babe being brought to her at stated times to receive nourishment.
 As the family increased, so everything like comfort disappeared altogether. [...]
 She made many efforts to obstain [sic] from shop work; but her pecuniary necessities forced her back into the shop. [...]
 I have known her, after the close of a hard day's work, sit up nearly all night for several nights together washing and mending clothes.